 If you do not contribute your limit for the year, you can carry forward unused contribution room to future years.

-The annual contribution limit over the past 5 years are as follows:
+The annual contribution limit over the past 6 years is as follows:

 - 2020: $27,230

 The RRSP contribution deadline is around 60 days after the end of the year and typically falls on either March 1 or February 29.

 An RRSP over-contribution penalty is levied when you make excess contributions to your RRSP over the lifetime of $2,000 excess that is allowed.

 Best RRSP Investments